Dedicated To Delivering Accountability, Maximizing Compensation And Facilitating Your Recovery

 They will look at the following:

-• Medical bills - Any medical bills you have had to pay, and any medical bills you may have to pay in the future can be recovered.
-Medical bills can include prescription costs, treatment costs, surgery costs, and costs of rehabilitation and therapies.
-It is important that you keep hold of all of your receipts and bills as your attorney will need these to calculate your total medical expenditure.
+• Medical bills – Any medical bills you have had to pay and any medical bills you may have to pay in the future can be recovered.
+Medical bills can include prescription costs, treatment costs, surgery costs and the costs of rehabilitation and therapies.
+It is important that you keep track of all of your receipts and bills, as your attorney will need these to calculate your total medical expenditure.

 • Pain and suffering – Pain and suffering encompass the damages that are harder to quantify with a figure.
 This is comprised of physical pain and suffering as well as other changes to your lifestyle that cannot be measured in monetary amounts.